ADL-X/LLAVIDAL/README.md

   <img src="./llavidal/static/adlx-curation-web.jpg" alt="LLAVIDAL Architecture Overview">
 </p>

-**NOTE: If you are only interested in training LLAVIDAL, you can skip this process entirely and download the RGB/Object/Skeleton features of the ADL-X dataset in the [Available Resources](#available-resources) section above**
+**NOTE: You only need to follow the steps below if you want to regenerate the ADL-X RGB videos.
+If you are only interested in training LLAVIDAL, you can skip this process entirely and directly download the RGB/Object/Skeleton features of the ADL-X dataset in the [Available Resources](#available-resources) section above**.

 Follow the steps below to recreate ADL-X using the data curation pipeline proposed in the paper.
 You'll need to obtain access to and download the [NTU-RGB+D dataset](https://rose1.ntu.edu.sg/dataset/actionRecognition/).